Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/2-install-en.md

 ### Make a backup of your existing boot image
-> you need to do it just once
+> You need to do it just once

-> put it to the microSD card if possible
+> Put it to the microSD card if possible

 ### Flash the uefi image from twrp.